skrattaren/apf.rst/apf.rst

   Nijel."

-  'Wandering Monsters' is a phrase that comes from the world of fantasy role-playing games such as "`Dungeons And Dragons`_", and it more or less means just what you think it means.
+  'Wandering Monsters' is a phrase that comes from the world of fantasy role-playing games such as **Dungeons And Dragons**, and it more or less means just what you think it means.
 Nijel is of course exactly the type of stereotypical nerd who would, in our world, actually play D&D.